gin66/wg_netmanager/README.md

 Eventually use further `-v` or a `-t`.

-For vps, which do not support wireguard as network interface, either boringtun or wireguard-go can be used.
-Then inform wg_netmanager about the pre-configured wireguard interface with the `-e` commandline switch.
+For vps, which do not support wireguard as network interface, either boringtun or wireguard-go can be used. wg_netmanager will try to run first wireguard-go and then boringtun.
+If this fails, but wireguard interface can be created by other means, then inform wg_netmanager about the existing wireguard interface with the `-e` commandline switch.

 For a list of commandline options, just use `--help` as usual.